utocat/Ethereumpool.co---Ethereum-Mining-Pool-Full-Source/README.md

 <pre>block_processing/index.php</pre> and make sure address exists as 'miner' in miners table.

 <br><br>
-You can easily access all background script by
+You can easily access all background scripts by
 <pre>
 screen -ls<br>then pick one by<br>screen -x INTEGER</pre>